All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Medically reviewed by the FormBlends Clinical Team Updated March 2026 14 min read

 Medical Disclaimer: This article is for informational purposes only.
 No head-to-head clinical trials have compared compounded semaglutide to brand-name products.
-The active molecule is identical.
+The active active ingredient is in the same class.
 Differences in excipients, delivery, and manufacturing oversight exist.
 Discuss switching with your provider.

 Same Molecule, Different Packaging

 The semaglutide in a compounded vial and the semaglutide in a Wegovy or Ozempic pen are the same active pharmaceutical ingredient.
-The GLP-1 receptor agonist molecule is identical.
+The GLP-1 receptor agonist active ingredient is in the same class.
 It binds to the same receptors, activates the same pathways, and produces the same pharmacological effects.
+For a complete cost breakdown, see our semaglutide pricing comparison.

 The differences are in everything around the molecule.
 Brand-name products (Wegovy for weight management, Ozempic for diabetes) come in pre-filled, multi-dose pens manufactured by Novo Nordisk under FDA-approved conditions.
 The formulation includes proprietary excipients and buffers designed for stability in the pen device.